kubernetes/website/content/en/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade-1-13.md

 - Enforces the version skew policies.
 - Makes sure the control plane images are available or available to pull to the machine.
 - Upgrades the control plane components or rollbacks if any of them fails to come up.
-- Applies the new `kube-dns` and `kube-proxy` manifests and enforces that all necessary RBAC rules are created.
+- Applies the new `kube-dns` and `kube-proxy` manifests and makes sure that all necessary RBAC rules are created.
 - Creates new certificate and key files of the API server and backs up old files if they're about to expire in 180 days.